Get started in the Bluebeam Developer Portal

 If everything is configured correctly, you should receive a response identical to the previous Studio API's response for all Studio endpoints.

-For example, if you requested a list of Studio Projects, your response body would look something like this:Copy{
+For example, if you requested a list of Studio Projects, your response body would look something like this:copy{

 "$id": "1"